kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

     </details>
   </div>

-  Then register the service.
-This recreates Access Service.
+  Then, register the service and try calling again.
+The service re-registration recreates Access Service.
   To register a service, see [this tutorial](components/application-connector/#tutorials-register-a-service-register-a-service).

-- If your call reaches Application Gateway and Access Service exists, but you still receive an error, check the target URL of the API that you have registered and verify that it is correct.
+- If your call reaches Application Gateway and Access Service exists, but you still receive an error, check if the API URL in the service definition matches the API URL of the actual service you are trying to call.
-  To do that, fetch the Service definition from Application Registry:
+  To check the target URL of the API, fetch the Service definition from Application Registry:

   <div tabs name="verification">
     <details>